NeurodataWithoutBorders/nwb-overview/docs/source/faq.rst

 I would like to use NWB.
 How do I get started?
 ----------------------------------------------

-See the :ref:`user-guide` page for more information.
+See the :ref:`conversion_home` page for more information.

 How do I cite NWB 2 in my research?
 -----------------------------------